Skip to main content Skip to navigation

 As a student, you have some responsibilities to the Department, just as we have responsibilities to you.
 We expect you to attend all your lectures and all your allocated module Support and Feedback classes.

 As you progress through the academic year you will be able to see on your Tabula page how many Monitoring Points you have successfully made and how many you have missed.
-Please inform the Postgraduate Office should you believe a mistake to have been made in your Monitoring Points record.
-You can contact your Personal Tutor or the Director of Student Engagement and Progression (PGT) if you have concerns about your academic progress and engagement with your course.
+Please inform the Postgraduate Office if you believe a mistake to have been made in your Monitoring Points record.
+You can contact your Personal Academic Tutor (academic support) or the Student Support and Progression Officer (pastoral support) if you have concerns about your academic progress and engagement with your course.

 Please be aware that you will be contacted should we become concerned about your missed Monitoring Points.